usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Mandiant
 ~~~~~~~~

-Mandiant scales its intelligence and expertise through the Mandiant Advantage SaaS platform to deliver current intelligence, automation of alert investigation, and prioritization and validation of security control products from a variety of vendors. (http://www.mandiant.com/)
+Mandiant scales its intelligence and expertise through the Mandiant Advantage SaaS platform to deliver current intelligence, automation of alert investigation, and prioritization and validation of security control products from a variety of vendors.
+Visit the `Mandiant website <https://www.mandiant.com/>`__ to learn more.

 Mandiant Security Validation (MSV)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^